Ratstail91/Toy/README.md

 ## Building

-For Windows, Linux and MacOS, simply run `make` in the root directory.
+For Windows(mingw32 & cygwin), Linux and MacOS, simply run `make` in the root directory.

-Note: For Linux, you may need to `cd` into the `out` directory before running.

 Note: MacOS is not officially supported (no machines for testing), but we'll do our best!